DegDiT: Controllable Audio Generation with Dynamic Event Graph Guided Diffusion Transformer: Experiments

 \textbf{Evaluation Metrics.} We evaluate the generated audio across three key dimensions: temporal accuracy, semantic content alignment, and perceptual audio quality, using both objective and subjective metrics.
 For temporal control, we report event-level (F1 Event) and clip-level (F1 Clip) scores based on the PB-SED \cite{ebbers2021forward,ebbers2021self,ebbers2022pre} sound event detection system.
 F1 (Event) assesses frame-level precision and recall of event boundaries via segment-wise matching between generated and ground-truth events, while F1 (Clip) measures the presence or absence of target events at the clip level, macro-averaged across all classes.
-Semantic alignment is evaluated using the Contrastive Language-Audio Pretraining (CLAP) model \footnote{Checkpoint: music\_speech\_audioset\_epoch\_15\_esc\_89.98.pt, available at \url{https://github.com/LAION-AI/CLAP}.} \cite{clap} , reporting both CLAP (Audio)—the similarity between generated and reference audio in the embedding space—and CLAP (Text), which quantifies cosine similarity between audio embeddings and corresponding textual prompts, reflecting audio-text alignment.
+Semantic alignment is evaluated using the Contrastive Language-Audio Pretraining (CLAP) model \footnote{Checkpoint: music\_speech\_audioset\_epoch\_15\_esc\_89.98.pt, available at \url{https://github.com/LAION-AI/CLAP}.} \cite{clap}, reporting both CLAP (Audio)—the similarity between generated and reference audio in the embedding space—and CLAP (Text), which quantifies cosine similarity between audio embeddings and corresponding textual prompts, reflecting audio-text alignment.
 Audio quality is measured by PAM \cite{deshmukh2024pam}, a no-reference metric using audio-language models and text prompts to assess quality without reference data.
 For AudioTime test set, we test the accuracy of duration, frequency, ordering, and timestamp, respectively, with its STEAMtool.

-We also design Audio Evaluation Instructions in Fig. \ref{instruction} and conduct subjective evaluations with both Gemini 2.5 Pro LLM \cite{comanici2025gemini} and human raters.
-The generated samples on are rated by the LLM on content matching, timing accuracy, audio quality, and overall coherence.
-With the same four metrics, we also engage 10 domain experts in a subjective evaluation, where each expert independently rates 30 randomly selected samples from AudioTime \cite{xie2025audiotime} for each model.
+Since experiments in WoW-Bench \cite{kim2025wow} show that MLLMs perform comparably to human raters in judging audio categories and duration, we design Audio Evaluation Instructions in Fig. \ref{instruction} and conduct subjective evaluations with both Gemini 2.5 Pro MLLM \cite{comanici2025gemini} and human raters.
+The generated samples are rated by the MLLM on content matching, timing accuracy, audio quality, and overall coherence.
+With the same four metrics, we also engage 17 domain experts in a subjective evaluation, where each expert independently rates 30 randomly selected samples from AudioTime \cite{xie2025audiotime} for each model.
+The Mean Opinion Score (MOS) along with the 95\% confidence intervals are computed for the results.

 \textbf{Implements.} Several key hyperparameters are used throughout our experiments.
 The number of frames $F$ is set to 16, and the number of transformer layers $L$ is set to 4.
 In the CoPO module, the weighting vector $[w_{\text{text}}, w_{\text{event}}, w_{\text{temporal}}, w_{\text{audio}}]$ is set to $[0.35, 0.35, 0.15, 0.15]$.
 Both the hyperparameters $\beta$ and $\lambda$ are set to 0.1.
 To enable a comprehensive comparison, we reproduce various previous works as our baselines.
 We perform inference using the open-sourced pre-trained models AudioLDM2 \cite{audioldm2-2024taslp}, Tango2 \cite{majumder2024tango}, TangoFlux \cite{hung2024tangoflux} and AudioComposer \cite{wang2025audiocomposer}.
 TangoFlux \cite{hung2024tangoflux} is further fine-tuned on the AudioCondition dataset, referred to as TangoFlux (FT).
 The training-free method, Regional Prompting \cite{chen2024training}, is applied to TangoFlux \cite{hung2024tangoflux}, denoted as TangoFlux+RP.
 For non-open-sourced MC-Diffusion \cite{guo2024audio} and FreeAudio \cite{jiang2025freeaudio}, results from their original papers are reported.